LockeDWilliaN/ecoStock/README.md

-# ecoStock
+# EcoStock
-Personal project: Inventory Management System
+Personal Project: Small-Scale Inventory Management System

 There will be additional features and updates to the code in the soon.